Ekii0/silberfluss-assessment/README.md

 ./run.sh
 ```

 to build the docker container and start it.
+If errors are displayed at launch, please contact Jan.

 You can then access the frontend at `http://localhost:4200` and the backend at `http://localhost:1337`.